PaulKinlan/paul.kinlan.me/content/2005-05-19-fisheye-example-code-that-integrates-into-tig.markdown

 ---
+date: 2005-05-19
+published: true
 slug: fisheye-example-code-that-integrates-into-tig
-date: 2005-05-19
+summary: I've updated my fish-eye effect code with added comments.
+The effect is based on Jason Waltman's work, which in turn references a paper by Devernay and Faugeras on correcting distorted images.
+The paper details a method for determining distortion and converting images to a standard pinhole camera model.
+My code produces the desired fish-eye effect, and I've provided the C# source code for download.
+While I haven't fully delved into the paper, it seems to offer more in-depth analysis of image distortion correction.
+tags:
+- fish-eye
+- code
+- image distortion
+- pinhole camera
+- C#
+- algorithm
+- Jason Waltman
+- Devernay
+- Faugeras
+- Tiger Imaging
 title: FishEye Example Code That Integrates into Tiger Imaging
-published: true

 ---
 Here we go I have updated my code, i.e added some comments to it...
 It produces a fish eye effect described by <a href="http://www.jasonwaltman.com/thesis/filter-fisheye.html">Jason Waltman</a> based on the paper:<blockquote>
 <p>"Devernay, F., and O. Faugeras. <em>Straight Lines Have to Be Straight</em>.
 2001.
 13 March 2001. <a href="http://devernay.free.fr/publis/distcalib-mva.pdf">http://devernay.free.fr/publis/distcalib-mva.pdf</a>.</p>